enricllagostera/p5.beholder/README.md

 OR You can also download the file from [here](https://raw.githubusercontent.com/enricllagostera/p5.beholder/main/dist/p5.beholder.js).
 The compressed and non-compressed versions are in the `dist` folder of this package as well.
 Then, include the script in your HTML from your local project folder.

-After either of the options above, the `beholder` object should be now ready to use from within your sketch.
+After either of the options above, the `p5beholder` object should be now ready to use from within your sketch.

 #### p5 web editor

 You can use p5.beholder directly in the p5 online editor.
 Go to the `index.html` file of your sketch and include the script from UNPKG: `<script src="https://unpkg.com/p5.beholder@1.0.1/dist/p5.beholder.js"></script>`.
-After that, you can use the `beholder` object in your `sketch.js` file.
+After that, you can use the `p5beholder` object in your `sketch.js` file.

 ## Use

 1. **Make sure you are running your sketch from a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).** Browsers only allow access to cameras from sites in secure contexts, for security reasons.
 Sites served via `https://` or in a `localhost` are considered safe.
 The p5 online editor is on a secure context, so it should work out-of-the-box too.
-2. **Add the `beholder.prepare()` call in the `setup` function of your sketch.** This initializes Beholder with a default configuration.
+2. **Add the `p5beholder.prepare()` call in the `setup` function of your sketch.** This initializes Beholder with a default configuration.
 You can pass in a configuration object ([more info here](https://github.com/project-beholder/beholder-detection#custom-config)) and a query selector to an HTML element to be Beholder's root (if the element does not exist, it will be appended as a child of the HTML `<body>`).
-3. **Use the methods in the `beholder` from within your sketch.**
+3. **Use the methods in the `p5beholder` from within your sketch.**

 You can use [this website](https://chev.me/arucogen/) to generate and print Aruco markers (select the "Original Aruco" option on the dropdown).